qarnot/BringYourOwnVM/README.md

 the internal registry.
 See the `docker-login` man page for further information.**

+For now, the tested and usable ISOs are:
+- Ubuntu 24.01 Desktop
+- Ubuntu 24.01 Live-Server
+- Debian 12.8.0 netinstall

 ### Provisioning a VM (GNU/Linux-only)

 To provision a VM, the user can make use of several technologies: